The Bride (1985 film): Plot

-Viktor breaks free from his shackles and flees by horse to Castle Frankenstein, where the Baron confronts him.
+Back at the castle the Baron fights Eva, a fight she loses.
+Before the Baron can force himself on Eva, Viktor confronts him.
 A fight ensues, and Viktor is chased to the top of the laboratory, where he throws the Baron to his death.
 In the castle, Viktor returns to a sleeping Eva and when she awakens, he turns to leave.
 Eva asks him to stay and he introduces himself to her with his name.
 She tells him the meaning of his name, which pleases him.
 She asks if he knows who made him and he reveals that it was the Baron.
 Reunited, they head off to Venice to fulfill Rinaldo's dream.

 Cast

 Production

-Frankstein's full name in the film is Baron Charles Frankenstein, unlike Mary Shelley's Victor Frankenstein or the classic Universal Studios movie's Henry Frankenstein.
-The dwarf in the film is named Rinaldo, after the name of blacklisted Abbott and Costello Meet Frankenstein screenwriter Frederic I. Rinaldo, who also wrote the scripts for several Universal films, including Abbott and Costello Meet the Invisible Man (1951); Hold That Ghost (1941); The Black Cat (1941) and The Invisible Woman (1940).
+Frankstein (Sting)'s full name in the film is Baron Charles Frankenstein, unlike Mary Shelley's Victor Frankenstein or the classic Universal Studios movie's Henry Frankenstein.
+The dwarf in the film (David Rappaport) is named Rinaldo, after the name of blacklisted Abbott and Costello Meet Frankenstein screenwriter Frederic I. Rinaldo, who also wrote the scripts for several Universal films, including Abbott and Costello Meet the Invisible Man (1951); Hold That Ghost (1941); The Black Cat (1941) and The Invisible Woman (1940).

 Filming

-Principal photography of The Bride began on June 6, 1984 at Lee International's Shepperton Studios in England.
+Principal photography of The Bride began on June 6, 1984, at Lee International's Shepperton Studios in England.
 Location filming took place in France.
 Shooting and completed in December 1984.
 Some scenes were shot amidst the statuary at the Gardens of Bomarzo in Lazio, Italy.

 Release

 Box office

-Columbia Pictures released the film theatrically in North America on August 16, 1985 and it grossed $3,558,669 at the U.S. box office.
+Columbia Pictures released the film theatrically in North America on August 16, 1985, and it grossed $3,558,669 at the U.S. box office.
 The film opened theatrically in the United Kingdom on November 1, 1985, premiering in London.

 Critical reception

-Colin Greenland reviewed The Bride for White Dwarf #73, and stated that "Derek Hayes and Phil Austin animate a powerful story with close affinities to the best strips in magazines like Warrior or Escape.
-Go and see it."

 The film earned negative reviews from critics and holds a 27% rating on Rotten Tomatoes based on 15 reviews.
-Jennifer Beals' performance in the film earned her a Razzie Award nomination for Worst Actress.
+Gene Siskel of the Chicago Tribune called the film a letdown, citing its failure in telling a cohesive narrative, labeling the film as a "female Frankenstein morality play intercut with sort of a human version of Dumbo" while also noting the abruptness of the ending.
+Stephen Holden of The New York Times called it a "very loose, freewheeling remake of The Bride of Frankenstein".
+He said the screenplay was "structured as an allegory relating the Frankenstein myth to Pygmalion and Beauty and the Beast; calling the connections "forced and heavy-handed".
+Of Jennifer Beals, he said her performance "sinks this already muddled mess of a movie like a stone."

+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Jennifer Beals received a nomination for the Golden Raspberry Award for Worst Actress for her performance in the film, losing to Linda Blair for Night Patrol, Savage Island and Savage Streets at the 6th Golden Raspberry Awards.